 - Submission of CBC Teacher Education Program application, including required essay, dispositions self-assessment, FERPA release form, and Enumerated Offenses statement.

-More information regarding admission to the CBC Teacher Education Program may be obtained by contacting the Education Department Chair.
+More information regarding the CBC Teacher Education Program is available in the Catalog

 Faculty Contact Information

-- Education Department Chair - Assistant Professor of Education
+Shanda New - Education Department Chair / Assistant Professor of Education

-Dwain East - Professor of Education / Director of Assessment
+Dr. Dwain East - Director of Assessment / Professor of Education